 With Windows Phone 7, Microsoft has brought several new concepts.
 Instead of a fixed and static home page (or as Microsoft calls it, the “Start” page) like on an iPhone or a widget on Android, Windows Phone 7 uses rectangular “live tiles,” by merging widgets and apps.

-Live tiles are linked to applications, with a brief overview of the information about it.
+Live tiles are linked to applications, with a brief overview of the information about them.
 This gives the Windows Phone 7 user a simple overview of what’s going on in the applications, but could become very complicated when using too many tiles and too much “scrolling”.

 On the other hand, the iPhone does not have an active homepage, while Android uses widget icons of all shapes and sizes to display information on the home screen.